 For every stadium and arena design, the center piece is the seating bowl design.
 The geometry of the seating bowl has the most significant saying of the layout of other program spaces.
 For seating bowl design, there is always one thing that takes the highest priority, and usually is the very starting point of bowl design process.
 It is called Sightline Design.

+This tool has been used in several AECOM projects, and has since proved its value.
 Many thanks to AECOM’s sports venue experts: Vittorio Ansourian, Hal Johnson, Scott Sayers, and many others who provided valuable inputs on the course of making this tool.